- Version 1.0: Initial release

 Management > Plugins, you will see a list of plugins, whether they are enabled or disabled, definition of each and corresponding home pages.
 Here you can enable or disable each plugin and when you press "Apply", changes will take affect.

 Sometimes, for different reasons, you may want to block particular event or session data to be written to database.
-In such cases, Blocking Requests plugin come to rescue.
+In such cases, Filtering Rules plugin come to rescue.

 Countly is available in several languages, including German, Spanish, Turkish, Italian, Dutch, Russian, Chinese and more.
 You can easily switch language from the menu on top right, inside the top bar.
 Click on the language button, and there you'll see available languages.